 NMRA-266 is a positive allosteric modulator program of the M4 muscarinic receptor (M4R) for the treatment of schizophrenia.
 NMRA-266 is designed to be selective for the M4 receptor subtype of the muscarinic receptor family.
-We expect to file an IND submission with the FDA for our M4R program in .
-Muscarinic receptor-targeting compounds have achieved clinical validation as an approach to treating schizophrenia, with the potential to treat other neuropsychiatric disorders such as dementia- related psychosis and cognitive disorders, where innovation has been stagnant for decades.
+We expect to submit an IND to the FDA for our M4R program in the fourth quarter of 2023.
+Muscarinic receptor-targeting compounds have shown robust activity in clinical trials, demonstrating potential as an approach to treating schizophrenia, with the potential to treat other neuropsychiatric disorders such as dementia- related psychosis and cognitive disorders, where innovation has been stagnant for decades.
 We believe selective M4R-positive allosteric modulators have the potential to deliver antipsychotic efficacy, while minimizing the side effects associated with current antipsychotics and other non-selective muscarinic agonists.
 We exclusively licensed certain intellectual property rights related to NMRA-266 from Vanderbilt University.

 NMRA-266 is an investigational positive allosteric modulator of the M4 muscarinic receptor.
 While current antipsychotics approved for schizophrenia work primarily by antagonizing D2 dopamine receptors, growing evidence supports the approach of targeting the M4 muscarinic receptor to produce antipsychotic effects.
-M4 muscarinic receptor-targeting compounds have achieved clinical validation as an approach to treating schizophrenia in multiple, placebo-controlled clinical trials.
+M4 muscarinic receptor-targeting compounds have shown robust activity in clinical trials, demonstrating potential as an approach to treating schizophrenia in multiple, placebo-controlled clinical trials.

 In a Phase 2 randomized, double-blind, placebo-controlled clinical trial (Emergent-1) of 182 schizophrenia patients conducted by Karuna Therapeutics, Inc., an M1/M4-preferring muscarinic agonist combined with a peripheral muscarinic antagonist, KarXT (xanomeline-trospium), demonstrated a statistically significant improvement in the total Positive and Negative Syndrome Scale (PANSS) score, the most widely used measure of symptom severity in schizophrenia.
 These results were then confirmed by subsequent Phase 3 trials with statistically significant changes in PANSS score seen in both Emergent-2 and Emergent-3 trials.
-These results were further supported by a positive Phase 1b randomized, double-blind, placebo-controlled clinical trial conducted by Cerevel Therapeutics, Inc. of emraclidine (CVL-231), a M4 receptor positive allosteric modulator demonstrating robust improvements in PANSS scores.
+These results were further supported by a positive Phase 1b randomized, double-blind, placebocontrolled clinical trial conducted by Cerevel Therapeutics, Inc. of emraclidine (CVL-231), a M4 receptor positive allosteric modulator demonstrating robust improvements in PANSS scores.
 These clinical data in schizophrenia patients are further supported by a robust body of preclinical and clinical evidence that shows that the muscarinic acetylcholine receptor system plays an important role in regulating behaviors related to psychoses, cognition, movement, learning and memory, suggesting its importance as a potential drug target for the treatment of several brain disorders.
 These studies also suggest compounds that elevate M4 receptor activity have the potential to treat other neuropsychiatric disorders, in addition to schizophrenia.